 This set-up provides a certain level of “checks and balances” in terms of your pet’s new life.
 With a separate person overseeing the financial side of things, your pet’s caretaker can’t just blow the life insurance proceeds on themselves.

 You can set up a pet trust through a lawyer, or through an online service like LegalZoom.
+Check out our review of LegalZoom.

 Step 4.
 Name your pet trust as a beneficiary on your life insurance policy.